GoogleCloudPlatform/cloud-deploy-tutorials/README.md

 ## Internal Testing

 _NOTE_: This method is only for MAD Team internal testing.
-This is not how the appllication will be delivered to users for Private Preview or beyond.
+This is not how the application will be delivered to users for Private Preview or beyond.

 To test out the Cloud Deploy tutorial at any time, follow these instructions:

 * Open Cloud Shell in your browser.
-* Go to https://clouddeploy.googlesource.com/new-customer and follow the instructions to add an authentication cookie to your Cloud Shell instance.
+* Go to https://clouddeploy.googlesource.com/new-password and follow the instructions to add an authentication cookie to your Cloud Shell instance.
 * Clone the repository:
   ```bash
   git clone https://clouddeploy.googlesource.com/tutorial